Homological subsets of Spec: Introduction

-The final section motivated from a result of Macaulay at 1904.
-First, we recall a more general version of this by Serre, please see Theorem \ref{6.1} and \ref{6.2}.
+\S 5 presents the basic properties of $\eass_R(-)$.
+It may be $\eass_R(-)=\emptyset$ for a nonzero module.
+But, if $(-)$ is finitely generated we show $\eass_R(-)\neq\emptyset$.
+Also, $\eass_R(-)$ is not behave well with respect to inclusion (resp. quotient), however we present a situation for which $\eass(M)\subset\eass(N)\cup\eass(M/N)$ where $N\subset M$.
+By an explicit computation, we show $\eass_R(-)\neq\hass_R(-)$ even over maximal Cohen-Macaulay modules.
+As another corollary of homological support, we show: \begin{corollary} One has $\min(M)\subset\eass(M)$. \end{corollary} In particular, $\Ass(M)\subset\eass(M)$ provided $M$ is equi-dimensional.
+When $R$ is reduced, it follows that $\Ass(R)\cap\eass(M)=\Ass(R)\cap\eSupp(M).$ Concerning Problem 1.1, we show: \begin{enumerate} \item[i)] Problem 1.1 reduces to complete case. \item[ii)] Problem 1.1 reduces to maximal Cohen-Macaulay modules, when $R$ is Cohen-Macaulay. \item[iii)] Problem 1.1 is true if $R$ is Gorenstein over the punctured spectrum. \item[iv)]Problem 1.1 reduces to cyclic modules when $R$ is normal and Cohen-Macaulay. \item[v)]Problem 1.1 is true over 3-dimensional excellent normal local domains. \end{enumerate} Also, we present an inductive descent.
+The final section motivated from a result of Macaulay in 1904.
+First, we recall a more general version of this by Serre, see Theorem \ref{6.1} and \ref{6.2}.
 These results presented in the Ext-from by Griffith and Evans: Let $R$ be a regular local ring containing a field and $I$ be a height two prime ideal such that $\Ext^2_R(R/I,R)$ is cyclic.
 Then $I$ is two generated.
+We show that:

-\begin{observation} Let $(R,\fm)$ be a Cohen-Macaulay local ring and $I$ be a Cohen-Macaulay ideal of height two and of finite projective dimension.
-Then $\mu(\Ext^2_R(R/I,R))=\mu(I)-1.$ \end{observation}
+\begin{corollary} Let $(R,\fm)$ be a Cohen-Macaulay local ring and $I$ be a Cohen-Macaulay ideal of height two and of finite projective dimension.
+Then $\mu(\Ext^2_R(R/I,R))=\mu(I)-1.$ \end{corollary}